How does this medication work? What will it do for me?

 HEALTH CANADA ADVISORY

-Health Canada has issued new information concerning the use of Zithromax/Zmax SR (azithromycin).
-To read the full report, visit Health Canada's website at www.hc-sc.gc.ca.
+Health Canada has issued information concerning the use of azithromycin.
+To read the full Health Canada Advisory, visit Health Canada's web site at www.hc-sc.gc.ca.

-Antibiotic-associated colitis: This medication, like other antibiotics, may cause a potentially dangerous condition called antibiotic-associated, or pseudomembranous, colitis.
+Antibiotic-associated colitis: This medication, like other antibiotics, may cause a potentially dangerous condition called antibiotic-associated colitis or pseudomembranous colitis.
 Symptoms include severe, watery diarrhea that may be bloody.
 If you notice these symptoms, stop taking azithromycin and contact your doctor as soon as possible.

 Kidney disease: If you have kidney disease or reduced kidney function, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.